geojupyter/workshop-open-source-geospatial/modules/01-working-in-jupyterhub/index.md

    This is your command line like you would have on any computer.

-   Before cloning the repo, you have the option to switch to another file folder using the _change directory_ terminal command: `cd folder` if you do not want the Hackweek repo in your current directory (you can check which directory you are currently in using _print working directory_ command: `pwd`).
+   Before cloning the repo, you have the option to switch to another file folder using the _change directory_ terminal command: `cd folder` if you do not want the workshop repo in your current directory (you can check which directory you are currently in using _print working directory_ command: `pwd`).